 These are just a few of the questions that are likely on your mind on a day-to-day basis.
 The answer to the first two come from production data.
 The answer to the last two questions you find by a quick walkthrough of the plant.
 However, challenges exist for organizations which do not have technologies in place to monitor and capture data on the production process.

-When a company first begins its lean journey the sources of waste may very well be highly visible, such as WIP inventory building up in front of bottleneck resources.
+When a company first begins its lean journey, the sources of waste may very well be highly visible, such as WIP inventory building up in front of bottleneck resources.
 But over time, the search for sources of waste becomes more challenging.
-As this happens the need and reliance on data on the production process grows.
+As this happens, the need and reliance on data on the production process grow.

-Until recently this meant using either pen and paper or excel to collect data.
+Until recently, this meant using either pen and paper or excel to collect data.
 These methods, while plagued with problems such as timeliness and accuracy, were the best that manufacturers and Lean Managers had at their disposal.
-As we will see, Evocon is the forefront of changing this situation.
-This is being accomplished by providing access to low cost, easily implementable and highly effective OEE tracking and production monitoring tools.
+As we will see, Evocon is at the forefront of changing this situation.
+This is being accomplished by providing access to low cost, easily implementable, and highly effective OEE tracking and production monitoring tools.